d-alfa/Scraper/README.md

 ```
 **3. Add your ScrapeOps API key to the settings.py file:**

-You can signup for an ScrapeOps API key at https://scrapeops.io
+You can signup for an ScrapeOps API key at https://scrapeops.io,

-Then add your API key to the **settings.py** file.
+then add your API key to the **settings.py** file.
 ```bash
 SCRAPEOPS_API_KEY = 'YOUR_API_KEY_HERE'
 ```

 ## Usage

 **1. Navigate to the project directory:**